 - Elanor Investors Group (the "Group" or "Elanor") which comprises the consolidated balance sheet as at 30 June 2018, the consolidated statement of profit or loss, the consolidated statement of comprehensive income, the consolidated statement of cash flows and the consolidated statement of changes in equity for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration of the consolidated entity Elanor Investors Group, being the consolidated stapled entity ("Elanor Investors Group").
-The consolidated stapled entity comprises Elanor Investors Limited and the entities it controlled at the year's end or from time to time during the year's end or from time to time during the year's end or from time to time during the start of the time during the financial year end; - Elanor Investment Fund which comprises the consolidated balance sheet as at 30 June 2018, the consolidated statement of profit or loss, the consolidated statement of comprehensive income, the consolidated statement of cash flows and the consolidated statement of changes in equity for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration of the consolidated entity Elanor Investment Fund, being the consolidated entity ("EIF Group").
+The consolidated stapled entity comprises Elanor Investors Limited and the entities it controlled at the year's end or from time to time during the year, including Elanor Investment Fund and the entities it controlled at year's end or from time to time during the financial year end; - Elanor Investment Fund which comprises the consolidated balance sheet as at 30 June 2018, the consolidated statement of profit or loss, the consolidated statement of comprehensive income, the consolidated statement of cash flows and the consolidated statement of changes in equity for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration of the consolidated entity Elanor Investment Fund, being the consolidated entity ("EIF Group").
 The consolidated entity comprises Elanor Investment Fund and the entities it controlled at the year's end or from time to time during the year; - Audit the Remuneration Report of Elanor Investors Limited included in the Director's Report of Elanor Investors Group for the year ended 30 June 2018;